Annaly Capital's BV, Dividend And Valuation Compared To 18 mREIT Peers (Includes Q3 2017 Dividend Projection) - Part 2

 The focus of PART 2 of this article is to compare NLY’s recent dividend per share rates, yield percentages, and several dividend sustainability metrics to eighteen mREIT peers.
 This analysis will show recent past data with supporting documentation within Table 4 below.
 This article will also discuss NLY’s “near-term” dividend sustainability which is partially based on the metrics outlined in Table 4.
 A more in-depth analysis of NLY’s near-term dividend sustainability will be provided in Table 5 below.

 By analyzing these metrics, one will better understand which mREIT generally has a safer dividend rate going forward versus other peers who generally have a higher risk for a dividend decrease.
 When both back testing and projecting the metrics within this analysis, the results have continued to be proven reliable.
 This is not the only data that should be examined to initiate a position within a particular stock/sector or project future dividend per share rates.
-However, I believe this analysis would be a good “starting-point” to begin a discussion on the topic.
+However, I believe this analysis would be a good “starting point” to begin a discussion on the topic.
 At the end of this article, there will be a conclusion regarding the following comparisons between NLY and the eighteen mREIT peers: 1) trailing 12-month yields based on a stock price as of 6/24/2016 and 6/23/2017 (for each respective time period; including annual dividend change); 2) annual forward yield based on a stock price as of 6/23/2017; and 3) annual forward yield based on BV as of 3/31/2017.
 I will also provide my current BUY, SELL, or HOLD recommendation and price target on NLY.

 Side Note: I believe there are several different classifications when it comes to mREIT companies.
 For purposes of this article, I am focusing on four.
 For readers who are new to my articles or for existing readers who need a “refresher” on several different mREIT classifications, please see PART 1 of this article (link provided above).